dietercoopman/objects/README.md

 # Objects

-package to transform objects to arrays and vice versa
+package to transform objects to arrays and vice versa , this package tackles the problem of converting nested objects to a multidimensional array.

 ## Examples